axil/numpy-data-types/numpy_data_types.rst

-Numpy Data Types
+NumPy Data Types
 ################

 .. image:: img/numpy-data-types/numpy_types_diagram.png
-  :alt: Numpy Types Diagram
+  :alt: NumPy Types Diagram

-Numpy, a python library for efficient processing of n-dimentional arrays, is pretty omnivorous when it comes to data types: it can handle just everything.
+NumPy, a python library for efficient processing of n-dimentional arrays, is pretty omnivorous when it comes to data types: it can handle just everything.

 It has its own set of ‘native’ types which it is capable of processing at full speed but it can also work with pretty much anything known to python.